merivale/victor/docs/displacers.md

 ## 1. Introduction

-By now, readers should be familiar with my [theory of plain messages]({{ site.baseurl }}{% link plain.md %}), and the basics of my [theory of elaborations]({{ site.baseurl }}{% link elaborations.md %}).
-On this page I will introduced *displacers*, which are informational ingredients responsible for the introduction of auxiliary verb phrases or modals at the start of the predicate.
+By now, readers should be familiar with my theory of [plain messages]({{ site.baseurl }}{% link plain.md %}), and the basics of my theory of [elaborations]({{ site.baseurl }}{% link elaborations.md %}).
+On this page I will introduce *displacers*, which are informational ingredients responsible for the introduction of auxiliary verb phrases or modals at the start of the predicate.
 The point of the label, to be clear, is that this variable *displaces* the pivot in the nucleus of the message.

 The introduction of displacers entails an expansion of the definitions of the `PREORDAINED` and `REGULAR` elaborations, and the introduction of a new `DISPLACED` elaboration, as follows: